microsoft/BCTech/samples/AppInsights/PowerBI/Reports/AppSource/README.md

 Read more here [Share Power BI reports and dashboards with coworkers and others](https://docs.microsoft.com/en-us/power-bi/collaborate-share/service-share-dashboards)

 # Using the app
 Once installed and configured, how can you use the different reports in the app?
-In this table, you can find some examples of scenarios, where the app might be of help.
+We identified four different personas as described in this table:

 | Persona | Description |
 | ------- | ----------- |